Natural Health Schools in Austin

 Master of Acupuncture and Oriental Medicine

-Students in the Master of Acupuncture and Oriental Medicine (MAOM) program complete more than 900 hours of clinical training in conjunction with courses in acupuncture, Chinese herbal medicine, biomedical science and mind-body practices.
+Students in the Master of Acupuncture and Oriental Medicine (MAOM) program complete nearly 3,000 hours of clinical training in conjunction with courses in acupuncture, Chinese herbal medicine, biomedical science and mind-body practices.
 They also learn about Asian bodywork, case management and clinical communications.
 The curriculum also incorporates the practices of Qigong and the Chinese martial art of Tai Chi.
 The school offers an accelerated degree plan that can be completed in a little over three years and a full-time degree plan which takes over four years to complete.

 Doctor of Acupuncture and Oriental Medicine